returnDanilo/MicrobeBingo/development.md

 # Microbe Bingo server setup

-These are instructions for developers.
-If you want to make normal use of the bot, see [microbebingo.org](https://microbebingo.org/).
+**Note:** These are instructions for developers.
+For regular use of the bot, see instructions at [microbebingo.org](https://microbebingo.org/).

----

 ## Setting up the twitch account